tommywu052/Thermal_MaskAI_mirror/Jetson/README.md

 8. In the "Container Registry Settings" section of the page, provide your {Login Server} as the ADDRESS, {Username} as NAME and USER NAME, and {Password} as PASSWORD
 9. In the IoT Edge Modules section of the page, select Add
 10. Select "IoT Edge Module" from the drop-down menu, and provide your own module name, and in the "Image URI" section ENTER {Login Server}/{image_name_of_your_choice} (note that this is the container image that you "docker pushed" earlier)
-11. Once that's done, select the "Container Create Options" tab and ENTER these:
+11. Once that's done, select the "Container Create Options" tab and copy & paste these:
 {
     "HostConfig": {
         "PortBindings": {